09 Sep 2024

-South Africa has been greylisted by global financial crime watchdog the Financial Action Task Force (FATF) for not fully complying with international standards around the prevention of money laundering, terrorist financing and proliferation financing.
-What will this mean for South African businesses and consumers?
-We unpack the latest developments.
+South Africa was greylisted by the global financial crime watchdog Financial Action Task Force (FATF) in February 2023 for not complying with international standards around the prevention of money laundering, terrorist financing and proliferation financing.
+It’s an unwanted tag National Treasury’s eager to shed.
+So how are we doing in our journey to get off the greylist?
+Let’s unpack.

 Our view is that the greylisting was anticipated and largely priced in by the financial markets, and therefore on its own does not present a significant risk to the stability of the SA economy.
 There are other factors such as the low growth forecast and energy crisis that make the timing of the greylisting unfortunate.